Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Conclusions and Discussion

 \subsection{Discussion}

 Our results have implications for understanding the sGRB phenomenology.
 There are three possible criteria to diagnose the existence of a magnetar engine in sGRBs.
 The first criterion is the extended emission or internal X-ray plateau as observed in a good fraction of sGRBs \citep[e.g.][]{Rowlinson2013,Lv2015}.
 The typical energy emitted in the X-ray plateau phase is usually much smaller than the total spin energy of a millisecond magnetar.
 This has been attributed to a possible low X-ray emission efficiency and possible energy loss due to secular gravitational wave emission of the post-merger magnetar \citep[e.g.][]{Fan2013,Gao2016,Xiao2019}.
-Our results suggest that the injected energy into the polar region that powers the X-ray plateau emission may be even larger, which demands an even lower radiation efficiency or an even larger gravitational wave loss.
+Our results suggest that the injected energy { estimated from the total spin-down energy of the magnetar} into the polar region that powers the X-ray plateau emission may be even larger, which demands an even lower radiation efficiency or an even larger gravitational wave loss.

 The second criterion is the brightness of the sGRB associated kilonova.
 Some recent studies \citep[e.g.][]{Wang2023} have used the non-detection of bright kilonovae (but see \citealt{Gao2017}) to argue that long-lived magnetar engine in binary neutron star mergers are rather rare.
 They have assumed an isotropic energy injection and a relatively large heating efficiency to reach the conclusion.
-Our results suggest that energy injection to kilonova is smaller by a factor of up to 10 given the same magnetar parameters.
+Our results suggest that energy injection to kilonova is smaller by a factor of up to 10 than previously assumed for the same magnetar parameters.
 This result, together with the finding that the heating efficiency is quite low \citep{Ai2022}, suggest that the current result could be consistent with the hypothesis that a significant fraction of binary neutron star mergers leaves behind a magnetar engine.
 The emergence of a magnetar engine from the recently detected long-duration merger-type (Typpe I) GRB 230307A, which has a not-too-bright kilonova \citep{levan2023,yang2023}, suggest that it is entirely possible to have a magnetar-fed kilonvoa that appears as a regular kilonova detected in many sources.